 BA, Dip.
 Lang.
 (French) (Melb.)

-Sarah is currently undertaking a Master of Public Policy and Management at the Melbourne School of Government and is particularly interested in environmental sustainability and climate change policy.
+Sarah is currently undertaking a Master of Science (Geography) and is particularly interested in environmental sustainability and climate change policy.

 BA (Hons) (Deakin)